DavMila/explainer-animation.pogress/README.md

 There does exist an [`AnimationEffect.getComputedTiming().progress`](https://developer.mozilla.org/en-US/docs/Web/API/AnimationEffect/getComputedTiming#progress) API but it only reflects the progress of the current iteration of the animation.

 ### Proposal
-Add a read-only "progress" field to [Animation](https://developer.mozilla.org/en-US/docs/Web/API/Animation) which is represented the same way for both time-driven and scroll-driven animations and accounts for the state of the animation and the actual time/scroll range during which the animation is active.
+Add a read-only "overallProgress" field to [Animation](https://developer.mozilla.org/en-US/docs/Web/API/Animation) which is represented the same way for both time-driven and scroll-driven animations and accounts for the state of the animation and the actual time/scroll range during which the animation is active.

 ## Use Cases
-The proposed read-only `progress` accessor allows authors to update other parts of their page based on how far along an animation has advanced.
+The proposed read-only `overallProgress` accessor allows authors to update other parts of their page based on how far along an animation has advanced.
 They can use this to:

-- Synchronize another element's appearance, e.g. a video, according to the animation's `progress` as in the scroll-driven example below.
+- Synchronize another element's appearance, e.g. a video, according to the animation's `overllProgress` as in the scroll-driven example below.
 - Synchronize audio on a page with the progress of the animation as in the time-driven example below.
 - Give the user a sense of when an ongoing visual effect will end.